 University researchers are eligible to apply to this fund if:

 The block grant will be allocated on a first come first served basis.
-Given the expectation that the grant will not last us the whole year please always contact the Library Services Research Support Team before agreeing to pay Open Access charges with the publisher or requesting invoices.
+Please always contact us before agreeing to pay Open Access charges with the publisher or requesting invoices.
 Only Open Access fees the Library Services Research Support team has already agreed to will be paid.
-Notice will be issued when the grant has been spent.

-In addition to its Open Access policy, UKRI/RCUK also requires that wherever possible researchers share their data (taking in to account any legal, ethical and commercial constraints), and that published results should always include information on how to access the supporting data.
+In addition to its Open Access policy which requires you to include as Data Access Statement, even where there is no data associated to it or the data are inaccessible, for advice on how to write a Data Access Statement see UKRI/RCUK access to data requirements (OU guidance).
+UKRI also requires that wherever possible researchers share their data (taking in to account any legal, ethical and commercial constraints), and that published results should always include information on how to access the supporting data.
 You can read the Research Council Common Principles on Data Policy and guidance.

 This can be done by adding the data to a suitable repository (for example the OU’s data repository, ORDO), and including a data access statement in the paper with a link to the repository record – or a reason why supporting data cannot be shared.

 Individual research councils have their own policies which build upon these common principles.
-We’d recommend you check these and get in touch with the research support team if you have any questions.
+We’d recommend you check these and get in touch with us if you have any questions.
 We’re very happy to help work out what can and should be shared, how to prepare it, and how to write a data access statement.